 Sixth Branchial Arch

 Interestingly, no part of the larynx is ossified at birth.
 The first to ossify is the hyoid around the second or third year of life.
-During the teenage years is when the thyroid cartilage ossifies while the cricoid does not ossify until the fourth decade of life.
+The teenage years are when the thyroid cartilage ossifies, while the cricoid does not ossify until the fourth decade of life.

-The blood supply to the larynx comes from two large vessels, the external carotid artery and the subclavian artery.
+The blood supply to the larynx comes from two large vessels: the external carotid artery and the subclavian artery.
 The external carotid artery gives off the superior thyroid artery as the first branch within the neck.
-From the subclavian comes the thyrocervical trunk which then gives rise to the inferior thyroid artery.
-Each artery gives off pharyngeal arteries which supply the larynx.
+From the subclavian artery originates the thyrocervical trunk, which then gives rise to the inferior thyroid artery.
+Each artery gives off pharyngeal arteries, which supply the larynx.

-The primary innervation to the vocal folds comes from branches of the vagus nerve.
-The two main branches are the superior and inferior laryngeal nerves that branch from the vagus.
-The superior laryngeal nerve then splits into the external laryngeal nerve and the internal laryngeal nerve approximately at the level of the greater horn of the hyoid.
+The primary innervation to the vocal folds comes from branches of the vagus nerve, which are the superior and inferior laryngeal nerves.
+The superior laryngeal nerve splits into the external laryngeal nerve and the internal laryngeal nerve approximately at the level of the greater horn of the hyoid.
 The internal laryngeal nerve travels through the thyrohyoid membrane with the superior laryngeal artery.
 The internal branch of the superior laryngeal nerve supplies all sensation to mucosa above the vocal folds, and it can be accessed rather easily from beneath the medial wall of the piriform fossa for anesthesia.
 The external laryngeal nerve is the source of motor innervation to the cricothyroid muscle.
 Its location is usually close to the superior thyroid artery as well as the superior pole of the thyroid.
 The several variations of its location are discussed below.

 The inferior laryngeal nerve is better known as the recurrent laryngeal nerve, and it supplies all motor and sensory innervation below the vocal folds.
 It is known as the recurrent laryngeal nerve due to its unique course underneath the arch of the aorta on the left and underneath the subclavian artery on the right.
 After coursing underneath each vessel on the corresponding side, the nerve courses superiorly with the inferior thyroid artery.
 It eventually passes deep to the inferior constrictor muscles and enters the larynx posterior to the cricothyroid articulation.
 Later in this article, there is a discussion of several landmarks to help identify this nerve in surgery.

 The musculature of the larynx and surrounding structures separate into two distinct categories.
 The first being the external musculature that is then broken down into either depressors or elevators of the larynx based on their action.
-The depressors of the larynx are the sternohyoid, sternothyroid, omohyoid, and are collectively known as the strap, or infrahyoid, muscles.
+The depressors of the larynx are the sternohyoid, sternothyroid, omohyoid, and are collectively known as the "strap", or "infrahyoid", muscles.
 This group of muscles receives innervation from C1-C3.
-The elevators of the larynx are the geniohyoid, digastric, thyrohyoid, mylohyoid, and the stylohyoid muscles.
-These are collectively known as the suprahyoid muscles.
+The elevators of the larynx are the geniohyoid, digastric, thyrohyoid, mylohyoid, and stylohyoid muscles.
+These are collectively known as the "suprahyoid muscles".
 Innervation to these muscles is more complex than the strap muscles, with innervation coming from C1, CN V3, and CN VII.
 The primary function of the external musculature is swallowing.
-The final group of external laryngeal muscles is the superior, middle, and inferior constrictors.
+The final group of external laryngeal muscles consists of the superior, middle, and inferior constrictors.
 These are all innervated by the pharyngeal plexus and primarily function to propel the food bolus distally.

 Internal musculature is the primary group of muscles involved in phonation by either abducting or adducting the vocal folds.
 The sole abductor of the group is the posterior cricoarytenoid.
 The muscles, lateral cricoarytenoid, thyroarytenoid, interarytenoid, and cricothyroid, all act together to adduct the vocal folds.
 All the internal muscles of the larynx receive nerve supply from the recurrent laryngeal nerve with the exception of the cricothyroid, which is innervated by the external branch of the superior laryngeal nerve.